lupa95/terraform-provider-passwork/docs/index.md

 - `api_key` (String, Sensitive) The Passwork API key which should be used for authentication.
 This can alternatively be sourced from the `PASSWORK_API_KEY` environment variable.
 - `host` (String) The Passwork instance's API URL (i.e. https://my-passwork-instance.com).
 This can alternatively be sourced from the `PASSWORK_HOST` environment variable.
+- `timeout` (Number) The timeout in seconds used against the Passwork API.
+Defaults to `30` seconds.

 ## Development